MagicFoundation/Alcinoe/README.md

 instead of the AnsiCompareText and AnsiCompareStr used by the Delphi TStringList. at the end the sort in TALStringList is up to 10x more faster than in Delphi TStringList.
-Also TALStringList is not an Unicode TStringList but an 100% Ansi StringList
+Also TALStringList is not an Unicode TStringList but an 100% Ansi StringList.

-TALNVStringList (NV for NameValue) is same as TALStringList (use also a quicksort algorithm) except that here optimization is oriented for name/value list instead of string list.

-TALHashedStringList
-TALHashedStringList is same as TALStringList except that it's use an internal hash table instead of a quicksort algorithm.
-By using TALHashedStringList instead of TALStringList, you can improve performance when the list contains a large number of strings (else if you list don't contain a lot of strings the performance is lower than TALStringList because of the cost to calculate the hash)

 You can start exploring this feature with the demo located at [{alcinoe}\Demos\ALSortedListBenchmark](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALSortedListBenchmark)